Cross-companion/wembox/Research files/future-features.md

 - 19/11/2023

   - A feature that show cases people or groups and the projects they are working on.
 Possibly with invites or sponsorship / donations option.

+#### INBOX AND DMs FEATURE

+- 21/11/2023
+  - DMs: Wembox as a platform promotes meeting new people in a secure way, this is visible inform of contactRequests.
+But not all conversations would and should require a contact request and acceptance.
+So therefore, the DMs.
+The DM environment would be volatile, a place where creativity can be shared by passerbys.
+Easier to access than a contact access and more secure in the sense that a DM doesn't give access to a users private wems.
+  - Inbox: The Wembox environment is being designed to be a place professional conversations and talks on creativity would happen effieciently.
+In the world many times the highest level of creativity, patonising and Interest is often sent through a more formal Email than chat.
+An idea I have for Wembee attending to this need is by creating an email outlet e.g `@wem.com` or `@wm.com` and adding an ultra-mordern inbox feature to be amongst the DMs and ContactRequest Menu.
+In this way, Creativity can be shared across the platform and maximum collaboration and hence transation for our users is promoted.

+#### WEMBEE PRO (or BOX PRO)

+- 21/11/2023

 ### Frontend